 Schnur recommended that policyholders catalog their data and assets prior to a cyber event and work with advisors to understand exactly what’s covered under cyber policies before an incident occurs, which is especially important at a time when companies are operating in crisis mode.
 Organizations with upcoming cyber insurance renewals should also be prepared to provide underwriters with more detail on their overall business resilience.

 Aside from insurance, businesses should focus on three main areas to protect themselves against cyber risks, according to Tom Fuhrman, a managing director at Marsh Risk Consulting.
 These include bolstering IT infrastructure, identifying and addressing cyber operational challenges, and providing guidance to employees on how to stay as secure as possible.

 A significant portion of the webcast was devoted to audience questions.
-Renata Elias, a senior consultant within Marsh Risk Consulting’s Strategic Risk Practice, stressed that now is the time for organisations to review and update their business continuity plans and formalise any procedures that have been put in place in recent weeks.
+Renata Elias, a senior consultant within Marsh Risk Consulting’s Strategic Risk Practice, stressed that now is the time for organizations to review and update their business continuity plans and formalize any procedures that have been put in place in recent weeks.

 Christine Williams, managing director within Marsh’s Workers’ Compensation Center of Excellence, encouraged employers to take preventive measures that can reduce workers’ compensation claims costs, including cleaning and disinfecting workplaces regularly, communicating with employees, and promoting social distancing even after employees return to workplaces.

 Daniel Kaniewski, a managing director within the public sector team at Marsh & McLennan Advantage and a former Bush and Trump administration official, said governments will remain actively engaged in protecting people even after stay-at-home orders are lifted.
 Businesses and people should expect governments to continue evaluating the situation and potentially reintroduce social distancing measures when outbreaks are identified.